MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHostChildHostPair.md

 ## SYNOPSIS
 The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityThreatIntelligenceHostChildHostPair](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHostChildHostPair?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)